AJStacy/be-our-guest/README.md

 ## How It Works

-TODO

-![Service Container Parts Diagram](images/be-our-guest.png)

 Be Our Guest is made up of three parts, the **Registry Type**, the **Service Container**, and the **Service Provider**.
 Here is a basic diagram of how each part operates.

+![Service Container Parts Diagram](images/be-our-guest.png)

-All services registered into the container must be wrapped by a Service Provider.
-The Service Provider provides hooks for registering your services and booting your service.
+All services registered into the container must be wrapped by a **Service Provider**.
+The **Service Provider** provides hooks for registering and booting your services.
 All services will go through the register phase first.
 Once the register phase is completed then all services that define a boot method in their provider will be booted.
+Once your services have completed registration and booting you can then effortlessly retrieve them from the container by their key.
+The usage instructions below will dive deeper into setup and implementation.

 ## Installation